Paid student placements with SPARK Calgary teams

-- In addition to assisting in research activities, the students will participate in research learning workshops, conduct presentations, and receive support to submit their research to the annual public health conference (CASCH Conference).
+- In addition to assisting in research activities, the students will participate in research learning workshops and conduct presentations.

 - Please review the full W21C Summer Student job profile before submitting your application.

 Application Deadline and Interview Process:

 - If you are interested in pursuing a summer student position for the upcoming summer, please submit your resume and cover letter to firstname.lastname@example.org.